pingcap/docs-tidb-operator/en/enable-tls-between-components.md

     /pd-ctl --cacert=ca.crt --cert=tls.crt --key=tls.key -u https://127.0.0.1:2379 member
     ```

-3. Use `tikv-ctl` to connect to TiKV cluster.
+3. Use `tikv-ctl` to connect to the TiKV cluster.

     Get into the TiKV Pod: